martinsson/EncodeAudioLegacy/README.md

 The futur of the project is in your hand.
 Good luck!

-# Step 0: "prise de contact" and first steps
+# Step 0: first steps
 In order to reduce the complexity, you start with a simplify version of the project.
 First, take a look of the legacy code and try to understand what it is doing.

 Then initialize you environnement in order to be able to build the project, launch a unit test, have a look to the code coverage.